-We've already seen some experiences that were rated at a lower level on the TV were slightly elevated in VR.
-So they're already adjusting the way they rate based on the fact that things are more immersive.
+We've already seen some experiences rated at a lower level on the TV that were slightly elevated in VR.
+So they're already adjusting the way they rate, based on the fact that things are more immersive.

 But we think of PSVR as a theme park when it comes to content.
 Some people want a roller coaster, so should we say you can't have them?
 Or should we let people who want a roller coaster have them?

 There are so many different experiences you could go on.
 Horror's a popular thing for VR.
 Making people jump.
 It's not what everyone wants but clearly when you see a horror game you know it's a horror, so avoid the horror if you don't want horror.

 So it's like a theme park in that there's a vast array of different experiences.
 There's roller coasters, horror rides, but lots of other fun stuff that's more casual and accessible.